Error analysis for hybrid finite element/neural network discretizations: Numerical experiments

-Since we do not know the analytical solution we use a reference solution instead, which is calculated on a mesh with element size $h/4$.
-The numerical results shown in Table~\ref{tab:n1} confirm the estimate and the hybrid neural network solution recovers the accuracy of the fine mesh solution.
+Since we do not know the analytical solution we use a reference solution $u_{\text{ref}}$ instead, which is calculated on a mesh with element size $h_{\text{ref}}:=h/2$.
+The numerical results shown in Table~\ref{tab:n1} are superior to the theoretical estimate.
+When estimating one or two mesh levels, the full fine mesh accuracy is reached and the discrepancy to the fine mesh error is still very small for estimating three mesh levels.
+The negative impact of the patch size $h_{\cal P}^{-1}$ does not strongly show up.